ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Prints out the MIDI instrument name and patch number for a name fragment

+* *freq* note number

+Prints out the number of overtone frequencies above the given note

 * *motif* number [duration pool]

 Prints a randomized phrase with notes in the key of `C` with durations